PrashantShukla001/Docker-Hero/README.md

 # Repo to learn Docker with examples.
-Contributions are most welcome.
+I want you to know that contributions are most welcome.

 ## If you found this repo useful, give it a STAR 🌠

-You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC
+You can watch the video version of this repo on my YouTube playlist. ->

-## What is a container ?
+## What is a container?

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 Ok, let me make it easy !!!

-A container is a bundle of Application, Application libraries required to run your application and the minimum system dependencies.
+A container is a bundle of Applications, Application libraries required to run your application, and the minimum system dependencies.

 ![Screenshot 2023-02-07 at 7 18 10 PM](https://user-images.githubusercontent.com/43399466/217262726-7cabcb5b-074d-45cc-950e-84f7119e7162.png)